RAF Bellasize: History

 Bellasize appears to have been equipped with just one runway, which was a grass strip measuring 2,000 ft angled in a north east/south west direction across a rectangular field.
 There are no records of any hangars or permanent buildings at the site.

 The site was opened in April 1916 as a 1st class landing ground.
 It was originally used by No. 33 and No. 76 Squadrons in the Home Defence (HD) role, even though its proximity to the River Ouse meant that the airfield was often flooded; Bellasize was only 12 ft above sea level.
 The site was handed over to the Royal Air Force in April 1918, and then relinquished a year later in April 1919.

 However, during the Second World War, the site was reactivated, and covered an area of 33 acres, measuring 420 yard by 380 yard.
 Bellasize was one of only four sites used by the RAF in the First and Second World Wars, (the other being Driffield, Doncaster and Catterick).
-For the entire period of the war, Bellasize belonged to Flying Training Command, and was used as relief landing ground (RLG) by No. 4 Elementary Flying Training School (No. 4 EFTS).
-No. 4 EFTS was based at nearby Brough Aerodrome, and the increased use of Bellasize was due to the prevalance of aircraft movements at Brough originating from the aircraft factory.
+For the entire period of the war, Bellasize belonged to RAF Flying Training Command, and was used as relief landing ground (RLG) by No. 4 Elementary Flying Training School RAF (No. 4 EFTS).
+No. 4 EFTS was based at nearby Brough Aerodrome, and the increased use of Bellasize was due to the prevalence of aircraft movements at Brough originating from the aircraft factory.
 Flying at RAF Bellasize ceased in July 1945.

 The site has been converted back to farmland.